mike-fabian/ibus-typing-booster/content/docs/user/index.md

 and still lets me click on “Install” for emoji-picker.
 But as it was actually already installed, it finishes immediately 😀.

+**Note**: when using Gnome, don’t forget to log out of your desktop and log in again after installing!
+On most other desktops one can often avoid that by calling `ibus restart` from the command line but on Gnome one has to log out and log in again, otherwise one will not find ibus-typing-booster when trying to [add it it in the desktop settings](#1).

 {{< video label="Installing using “Ubuntu Software” on Ubuntu 21.04" webm="/videos/user-docs/installing-using-ubuntu-software-on-ubuntu-21.04.webm" >}}

 ###### 1